About Us

 NRB Unified Directives

 When banks and financial institutions (BFIs) issue loans, Nepal Rastra Bank (NRB) unified directives regulate interest rate caps, margin lending, sector-wise exposure limits, and loan classification.
 As of 2083 BS (2026 AD), the NRB base rate system requires BFIs to set interest rates based on their cost of funds plus a reasonable spread.
+Under the Unified Directives 2082 (2025), NRB has removed the single obligor limit (SOL) that previously capped lending to a single borrower at 25% of a bank's core capital — banks now determine exposure limits based on their own risk assessment frameworks.

 Types of Loan Agreements in Nepal